aplteam/MarkAPL/Files/MarkAPL.md

 This saves a significant amount of space.
 You are advised to set this to 0 only for making it possible to change the CSS on the fly in order to check out certain things, otherwise this should always be 1.

 Note that this parameter has an effect only when the CSS is injected.

+Changing/debugging CSS can be cumbersome. `MarkAPL` offers help, refer to the "Styles" document for details.

 #### createFullHtmlPage